GeoSensorWebLab/cesium-cdb-wcs/README.markdown

 ## Getting Started

 1. Edit the `package.json` file to update the application name, license, repository, etc.
-2. Update the `index.jade` file for the application's title and layout
+2. Update the `index.pug` file for the application's title and layout
-3. Add in other libraries using NPM, import them using `Brocfile.js`, and include them from `index.jade`
+3. Add in other libraries using NPM, import them using `Brocfile.js`, and include them from `index.pug`
 4. Update LICENSE if necessary
 5. Update this README to explain your application, how to get it running in development, and how to deploy it
 6. Push the repository to Bitbucket